BushelScript/help/website/docs/ref/index.md

 ## Versions and variants

-This reference describes version **0.4** of the BushelScript software package.
+This reference describes version **0.6** of BushelScript.
 Syntax specifications and examples refer to the "BushelScript English"/`bushelscript_en` language module.

 ## Language grammar